 - In the afternoon I edited some submissions for the next issue of Connections Magazine.
 One article came in at 1,200 words, and it was supposed to be 750.
 I knew I could edit it down to hit the needed length, but that took time.

 - I ended the week finishing another freelance project and charging the client.
 Plus the words were really good ones.
 Triple bonus.

 I never did get back to my book proposal, and I’ve not started my newsletter column (but I do know the topic).
 I have a nagging feeling I have something else, but right now I can’t recall what.
-In the midst of this week I had a near meltdown and a couple times of overwhelmed lethargy-producing frustration.
+In the midst of this week, I had a near meltdown and a couple of times of overwhelmed lethargy-producing frustration.

 I don’t share my week to complain or to boast.
 I’m happy I have work to do, am overflowing with ideas, and have an agent and editor interested in my work.
 It is good, so very good.
 But the multitude of projects and ever-present distractions are insane.
-Sustained focus is illusive.
+Sustained focus is elusive.
 It’s not manageable.
 I need to cut something out.
 Change starts today.

 My purpose in writing this is simple: Be sure to guard your writing.

 Is your writing schedule out of control, barely starting, or just right?
 What steps do you need to take to make things manageable?
 Please share your thoughts in the comment section below.